Jon Favreau to direct the new Mandalorian and Grogu movie

-The Mandalorian‘s Din Djarin and Grogu are officially heading for the big screen in a new Star Wars movie coming from director Jon Favreau!
+The Mandalorian’s Din Djarin and Grogu are officially headed for the big screen in a new Star Wars movie coming from director Jon Favreau.

 “Jon Favreau and Dave Filoni have ushered into Star Wars two new and beloved characters, and this new story is a perfect fit for the big screen,” added Kathleen Kennedy, president of Lucasfilm.